Attendee Profiles allows you to collect demographic data from your attendees for better engagement insights.

 You can view attendees' profiles by just clicking on their name.
 All the profile information collected will be available here.

 1. Your attendees will be asked to create a profile when they click on the URL to the Audience Web App.

 2. Your attendees can view their own profile by clicking on the name at the top right corner of the page.

 In your event Insights:

-If attendees are signed-in and choose to participate in Q&A and Poll sessions as identified, their name and profile information will appear in the session report alongside the interaction data.
+If attendees have created a profile and choose to participate in Q&A and Poll sessions as identified, their name and profile information will appear in the session report alongside the interaction data.